atomisthq/docs/docs/setup/index.md

 admin, Slack asks you whether you'd like to request that the Atomist application be approved (Slack is really helpful here!).

-Currrently the authorization process asks you to authorize two things:
+Currently the authorization process asks you to authorize two things:

 1. The Atomist app adds a bot user named "@atomist" to your team.
     Your team can `\invite` the Atomist bot to channels in order to